vlnguyen/mysql8-project-template/api/README.md

 $ npm run start:prod
 ```

-The API is available on `localhost:8080/api`
+The API is available on `localhost:8080/api`.
+The SQL database and Redis store must be running in order for data access and session management to work.

 ## 'IDesign' Design Pattern